Sometimes Individual Excellence Begins with a Fresh Start

 These grants are awarded in the form of a scholarship on the basis of demonstrated financial need of the student's family.
 There is a separate Financial Aid form for Webster University Geneva campus, available to those who have earned admission for a particular start date.

 The Financial Aid form requests basic family income information, as well as supporting documents.
-Eligibility is determined based on the family’s financial ability to fund educational costs, and can range from about 20% of the annual full-time tuition up to 50% of tuition, and are renewable each year of the student's enrollment, with some limited conditions.
+Eligibility is determined based on the family’s financial ability to fund educational costs, and can range up to 30% of tuition, and are renewable each year of the student's enrollment, with some limited conditions.

 U.S. Federal Aid Programs